branislav-markovic/easter_date_calculate/README.md

 This is a solution for calculating date of Easter for a given year, or for current year if you ommit function parameter. <br>
 Written for JavaScript, PHP and MySQL/MariaDB. <br>
-Solutions are made using Gaussian algorithm for calculating date for Easter. <br>
+Solutions are made using Gaussian algorithm for calculating date of Easter. <br>

 --------------------------------------------------------------------------------------------